june07/ghost-storage-github/README.md

 - **GitHub as Storage Backend**: Seamlessly integrate Ghost with GitHub to store your content.
 - **Image Transcoding**: Supports automatic image transcoding, optimizing images for different use cases, particularly quicker images being served for your blog (images are transcoded to webp by default)
+- **Reuse Duplicate Files**: If a file has the same filename AND the same hash then the current link to that image will be returned instead of being uploaded under another filename.
+Only if the hash is different will the file be uploaded under a different name.
+This is to avoid duplicating files on the backend.

 ## Configuration